 Becoming a Software Development Technician apprentice is ideal for anyone who enjoys working with PCs, software components (web, mobile or desktop applications) and implementing code.
 If you like building software, problem-solving, programming and implementing code then the Software Development Technician apprenticeship could be for you.
-The roles you might expect to be applying for after your 12-15 month infrastructure technician apprenticeship are: Junior Developer, Junior Web Developer, Junior Mobile Developer, Assistant Programmer and many others.
+The roles you might expect to be applying for after your 12-15 month Software Development Technician apprenticeship are Junior Developer, Junior Web Developer, Junior Mobile Developer, Assistant Programmer and many others.

 What's the cost of a Software Development Technician apprenticeship & will I be paid?

 Entry requirements to become a Software Development Technician apprentice?